AzureIoTGBB/azure-iot-edge-hol/module1/README.md

 For the lab exercises, we need an IoT Hub created in an Azure Subscription for which you have administrative access.

-Create an IoT Hub in your subscription by following the instructions [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal)
+Create an IoT Hub in your subscription by following the instructions [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal).
+NOTE:  you can stop after the section titled "Create the IoT Hub"  (i.e. BEFORE "Change the settings of the IoT Hub").
+There is no need to go any further in those instructions after the IoT Hub is created.

 While you are in the Azure portal, let's go ahead and grab a couple of important connection parameters and create an IoT Edge Device

 In the IoT Hub blade of the Azure portal for your created IoT Hub, do the following:
 * In the left-hand nav bar, click on "Shared Access Policies" and then click on "iothubowner", copy the "Connection String - Primary Key" string and paste it into Notepad.
 We'll need it later.
+This is your "IoTHub Owner Connection string" (keep that in mind, or make a note next to it in Notepad, we will use it in subsequent labs).
-This is your "IoTHub Owner Connection string".
-Close the "Shared Access Policy" blade
+* Close the "Shared Access Policy" blade
 * In the left-hand nav bar, click on "IoT Edge (preview)"
 * click "Add Edge Device"
 * Give your IoT Edge Device a name and click "Create"